 To find out more about CAMRIN, please read the ‘CAMRIN plan on a page’, which outlines the network’s priorities for 2020/21, also highlighting the measurable benefits they’ll bring.

 Additionally, to learn more about how the network is progressing against its strategic objectives, please read the latest edition of the bi-monthly CAMRIN newsletter, which contains updates from CAMRIN and all of the programmes that support it in making radiology services sustainable across the region.
+You can also view terms of reference for the National Imaging Stakeholder Board.

 Steve Warburton, Chief Executive Officer at Liverpool University Hospitals NHS Foundation Trust, is the Senior Responsible Officer for CAMRIN.
 To find out more about Steve and to connect with him via LinkedIn or follow him on Twitter, please visit our ‘Meet the team’ page.